iiasa/ntnu_iam_2022/assignment/qanda.md

   These parameters are specific to MACRO and as we skipped MACRO in the course.
 Their definition is part of the [MACRO GAMS code](https://github.com/iiasa/message_ix/blob/main/message_ix/model/MACRO/macro_data_load.gms) (see lines 53-97), but should be added to the web-based [MACRO documentation](https://docs.messageix.org/en/latest/model/MACRO/macro_core.html).
 - How/why were MERtoPPP rates chosen?
   MERtoPPP ratios are also part of MACRO (which works in MER metric) and have been derived from SSP GDP projections.
+- What does aeei mean ?
+And how are the values calculated? aeei stands for "autonomous energy efficiency improvement" and is a MACRO parameter that is used to align MACRO behavior to energy demands projected with MESSAGE.
+In a scenario development cycle, one would develop and energy scenario (typically a baseline) with MESSAGE and then calibrate aeei parameters so that MACRO is consistent with a set of demand and price projections from MESSAGE.
+Changes of energy prices in MESSAGE as a result of shocks (e.g., emission reduction target) then lead to a demand response in MACRO that is fed back to MESSAGE.
 - Labor:
   - Where in the model is labour used and how?
 Which units are labour-related parameters given? $, h, or # of people?
     Labor enters the [production function](https://docs.messageix.org/en/latest/model/MACRO/macro_core.html#equation-new-production) together with capital and energy.
 In contrast to the other two factors, labor appears differently in the production function as it is chosen to be the numeraire.
 In other words, labor supply is exogenously set as a benchmark for the other two production factors via the parameter newlab which is defined as follows: